DevExpress/devextreme-documentation/concepts/05 UI Components/LoadPanel/15 Resize and Relocate.md

 ---

-The [container](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/container.md '/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#container') option specifies the **LoadPanel**'s container.
+The [container](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/container.md '/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#container') property specifies the **LoadPanel**'s container.
 The container is shaded when the **LoadPanel** is visible; the **LoadPanel** inherits styles from the container and is scrolled with.
-To position the UI component relative to a specific element, use the [position](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/position.md '/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#position') option:
+To position the UI component relative to a specific element, use the [position](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/position.md '/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#position') property:

 ---
 ##### jQuery